afujimoto/CAMPHOR/README.md

 ## Performance

-Performance of this tool is provided in Fujimoto et al. (in revision).
+Performance of this tool is provided in the following publications; Fujimoto et al. Whole genome sequencing with long-reads reveals complex structure and origin of structural variation in human genetic variations and somatic mutations in cancer.
+Genome Medicine (2021).

 ## Licence